aditya25022001/aditya25022001/README.md

 - 👋 Hi, I’m @aditya25022001
 - 👀 I’m interested in Javascript and python basically web development that too frontend (currently)
 - 🌱 I’m currently learning ReactJs and NodeJs (the MERN stack)
-- 💞️ I’m looking to collaborate on anything , just want a chance to perform on any rwal world problem and contribute to it.
+- 💞️ I’m looking to collaborate on anything , just want a chance to perform on any real world problem and contribute to it.
 - 📫 How to reach me
       mail : adityaubale63@gmail.com